ghiscoding/Angular-Slickgrid/README.md

 - [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-translate)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap4-demo-with-translate)

+[Bootstrap 5 with single Locale](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-locales) - Code Sample with single Locale (without `ngx-translate`)

 #### Working Demo
 For a complete set of working demos (over 30 examples), we strongly suggest you to clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository (instructions are provided in the demo repo).
-The repo provides multiple demos and they are updated every time a new version is out, so it is updated frequently and is also used as the GitHub live demo page for both the [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).
+The repo provides multiple demos and they are updated every time a new version is released, so it is updated frequently and is also used as the GitHub live demo page for both the [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).

 ```sh
 git clone https://github.com/ghiscoding/angular-slickgrid-demos